Tetramatrix/flask-exercise/README.md

 ## Tutorial

-1. The restful application has 5 endpoints:
+1. The application has 5 REST-API endpoints:

 1.1 [get]   /avaaz/api/v1.0/bookmarks   							retrieve all bookmarks
     [post]  /avaaz/api/v1.0/bookmarks  								create bookmarks from a json source